bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 hidden: false
 ---

-OpenSSL and certificate management is a somewhat black box to me.
+OpenSSL and certificate management are a black box to me.
 So I thought I'd better write down how I managed to create my certificates.
 I followed this tutorial: [https://pki-tutorial.readthedocs.io/en/latest/index.html](https://pki-tutorial.readthedocs.io/en/latest/index.html).

 <!--more-->

-There are a lot of OpenSSL tutorials online to create you self-signed certificates.
-And in fact, when you have a public facing service you'd better stick to trusted platforms like [Let's Encrypt](https://www.letsencrypt.org).
-For our internal services I'm trustworthy enough to have my own certificate authority.
+There are a lot of OpenSSL tutorials online to create your self-signed certificates.
+And in fact, when you have a public-facing service you'd better stick to trusted platforms like [Let's Encrypt](https://www.letsencrypt.org).
+For our internal services, I'm trustworthy enough to have my own certificate authority.
 I want to create certificates for my OpenVPN server, my Mosquitto broker and the Cockpit control panel.

 DISCLAIMER: The following steps are from [https://pki-tutorial.readthedocs.io/en/latest/index.html](https://pki-tutorial.readthedocs.io/en/latest/index.html).
-They are more elaborate than most other guides but the steps are clear, understandable and you learn how the chain of trust works.
+They are more elaborate than most other guides but the steps are clear and understandable and you learn how the chain of trust works.

-ATTENTION: Private keys are to be kept strictly private so you don't want the key-files to be exposed to the Internet.
-It is best to setup the key infrastructure on a computer that is not connected to the Internet to prevent any unauthorized access.
-Alternatively, instead of generating the PKI in your home directory, you can put all the files on removeable media like an USB stick and store it somewhere safe.
+ATTENTION: Private keys are to be kept strictly private so you don't want the key files to be exposed to the Internet.
+It is best to set up the key infrastructure on a computer that is not connected to the Internet to prevent any unauthorized access.
+Alternatively, instead of generating the PKI in your home directory, you can put all the files on removable media like a USB stick and store it somewhere safe.

 ## Preparation